 - Did you inherit fine China from a loved one?
 Check this out!

 Family Memorabilia Idea #1: Wedding invitation framed with a collage of greeting card images.

 After we got married, I had so many greeting cards with beautiful images on them, so instead of getting rid of them, I decided to make a collage and then add our invitations to it.
-I used my mom's wedding veil (which was already ripped) from her wedding to frame the border to dress it up a bit.
-Then I got it professionally framed.
+I used my mom's wedding veil (which was already ripped) from the wedding to frame the border and dress it up a bit.
+Then, I got it professionally framed.
 We still have it today and love looking at it.

 Where did I place this custom wedding picture frame invitation?